Reception- Lion Cubs

 Homework

 Each week, the children will be given short activities to complete at home.
-This will include a ‘Talking Homework’ task, a maths, English, or topic activity and phonics videos for you to watch together.
+This will include a ‘Talking Homework’ task, and a maths or an English or topic activity and phonics videos for you to watch together.

 All homework is designed to either consolidate the learning taught that week or provide pre-topic research to prepare your child for upcoming lessons.